antvis/G2/site/docs/manual/introduction/why-g2.en.md

 })();
 ```

-Composite Mark makes it easier to add charts based on G2 and simpler to maintain.
-At the same time, some Marks within G2 are also implemented based on this method.
+Composite mark makes it easier to add charts based on G2 and simpler to maintain.
+At the same time, some marks within G2 are also implemented based on this method.

 ## Scalable

-G2 is an architecture built by**Runtime**and a series of**Visual component (Component)**constituted.
+G2 is an architecture built by **Runtime** and a series of **Visual component (Component)** constituted.
 The runtime is mainly responsible for completing data mapping, creation and inference of scales, etc., as well as cascading visualization components.
 Different visualization components have different functions, such as Scale for mapping data and Shape for drawing mapped graphics.
 Here's how to customize a triangular bar chart:

 ```js | ob
 (() => {